ax-llm/ax/README.md

     action: productSearch,
   },
   {
-    name: 'Math Solver',
+    name: 'Customer Issues Search',
-    description: 'Used to solve math problems',
+    description: 'Used to search the customer support database for solutions',
     action: wolframAlphaSearch,
-  },
-  {
-    name: 'Javascript Compiler',
-    description: 'Used to compile and execute Javascript code',
-    action: javascriptCompile,
   },
 ];
 ```